-Functional Genomics Research: The Center for Genomics and Personalized Medicine (CGPM) serves FSU researchers through collaborations in the generation and analysis of large and diverse genomics data sets.
+Functional Genomics Research: The Center for Genomics and Personalized Medicine (CGPM) serves FSU researchers through collaborations in the analysis of large and diverse genomics data sets.
 The Center works in a wide variety of research areas related to functional genomics, including projects investigating how gene expression, chromatin structure, and replication timing influence phenotypes and cellular responses.
-Students will have the opportunity to perform wet bench and/or computational genomics research.
+Students will have the opportunity to perform computational genomics research.
 Students interested in computational research are expected to be comfortable with the unix command line, have some programming experience, and have a basic understanding of concepts in genetics and probability.
 All interested students should be highly self-motivated and have the ability to perform independent self-driven learning for the purpose of creative problem solving and establishing knowledge in a given research area.

-Contact: Dr. Daniel Vera
+Contact: Dr. Andy Wang